sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 After the new object is created, its initialize verb, if any, is called.
 If init-args were given, they are passed as args to initialize.
 The new object is assigned the least non-negative object number that has not yet been used for a created object.
 Note that no object number is ever reused, even if the object with that number is recycled.

 > Note: This is not strictly true, especially if you are using ToastCore and the `$recycler`, which is a great idea.
 If you don't, you end up with extremely high object numbers.
 However, if you plan on reusing object numbers you need to consider this carefully in your code.
 You do not want to include object numbers in your code if this is the case, as object numbers could change.
-Use corified references instead (IE: ` @prop #0.my_object #objnum` allows you to use $my_object in your code.
+Use corified references instead.
+For example, you can use `@corify #objnum as $my_object` and then be able to reference $my_object in your code.
+Alternatively you can do ` @prop $sysobj.my_object #objnum`.
 If the object number ever changes, you can change the reference without updating all of your code.)

+> Note: $sysobj is typically #0.
+Though it can technically be changed to something else, there is no reason that the author knows of to break from convention here.

 If anon-flag is false or not present, the new object is a permanent object and is assigned the least non-negative object number that has not yet been used for a created object.
 Note that no object number is ever reused, even if the object with that number is recycled.